Austrian syndrome

 Austrian syndrome, also known as Osler's triad, is a medical condition that was named after Robert Austrian in 1957.
 The presentation of the condition consists of pneumonia, endocarditis, and meningitis, all caused by Streptococcus pneumoniae.
-It is associated with alcoholism due to hyposplenism (reduced splenic functioning) and can be seen in males between the ages of 40–60 years old.
+It is associated with alcoholism due to hyposplenism (reduced splenic functioning) and can be seen in males between the ages of 40 and 60 years old.
 Robert Austrian was not the first one to describe the condition, but Richard Heschl (around 1860s) or William Osler were not able to link the signs to the bacteria because microbiology was not yet developed.

 Epidemiology

 Signs of Austrian syndrome usually begin in Caucasian males over 40.
 A study shows that middle-aged men with alcohol issues make up most patients with Austrian syndrome.

 Causes

 The leading cause of Osler's triad (Austrian syndrome) is Streptococcus pneumoniae, which is usually associated with heavy alcohol use.
 The condition was named Osler's triad because of its associations with pneumonia, meningitis, and endocarditis.
 Excessive consumption of alcohol would put the user at risk.
 It was determined that alcoholism completed the tetrad of associated conditions.

 The oldest recorded patient with Austrian syndrome had a history of health concerns such as hypertension, and diabetes mellitus which increased her risk of Austrian syndrome.